-The long-awaited program, Cartography & Culture: Mapping the Early American South, will be held at the Museum of Early Southern Decorative Arts (MESDA) in Winston-Salem, NC, on September 17-18, 2021.
+The long-awaited and twice postponed program, Cartography & Culture: Mapping the Early American South, will be held at the Museum of Early Southern Decorative Arts (MESDA) in Winston-Salem, NC, on October 21-22, 2022.
 The organizers have created an outstanding program with an All-Star lineup of speakers.
 Further details on the program and registration are available here: https://mesda.org/program/mesda-fall-seminar/ .

 This program has been generously sponsored by Mr. & Mrs. Frank H. Holcomb of Houston, TX.
 I hope to see you there!